crotwell/TauP/src/doc/sphinx/source/tools.rst

 Each tool has a :code:`--help` flag that will print a usage summary, as well as a :code:`--version` flag that will print the version.

-TauP is moving towards a single application with subcommands, but we provide individual scripts for compatibility.
-These two commands produce the same result, but the first is preferred and the second style will be removed in version 3.0.

-:code:`taup time -mod prem -deg 30 -ph P`

-:code:`taup\_time -mod prem -deg 30 -ph P`

 ------------------
 Default Parameters